teonet-go/teos3/README.md

 }
 ```

-You can find whall packets documentation at: <https://pkg.go.dev/github.com/teonet-go/teos3>
+You can find complete packets documentation at: <https://pkg.go.dev/github.com/teonet-go/teos3>

 -----------------------